dotinceptionsai/team-aajk/eda/data-lineage.md

 ## In-Domain data files

 *In-domain* (ID) resources are sample knowledge bases.
-Those texts are focused to a specific domain.
+Those texts are scraped from different FAQs:

-The *in-domain* resources will be scraped from online FAQs in the future, but for the moment they are simple copy-paste of publicely available FAQs.
+- The Europcar FAQ, Average Size, from Car rental domain.
+Scrapped from all child pages of https://faq.europcar.com/
+- The Fedora Project FAQ (Linux distribution community project), Small Sized.
+Scrapped from a single page here https://fedoraproject.org/wiki/FAQ#Getting_Started

+Scrapping code (and run) can be found in notebook scraping.ipynb Results from scrapping are scores in `../resources/scraping`